Velocite Bikes

-Velocite Bikes is a Taiwanese manufacturer of racing bicycle, mountain bike frames, bicycle wheels and other bicycle components.
+Velocite Bikes is a Taiwanese manufacturer of racing bicycles, mountain bike frames, bicycle wheels and other bicycle components.
 Notable collaboration partners include the National Cheng Kung University, National Center for High-Performance Computing, Oxeon and Acer Inc. Velocite specializes in carbon fiber composite products, but also manufactures bicycle frames and components using aluminium alloys.
 Its core bicycle frame models include the road bike frames "Magnus", "Geos", "Selene" and mountain bike frames "Flux", and "Flux Alloy".
 The firm is also one of the few manufacturers of full carbon road tubeless wheels, the "Velocite RT50".

 The firm have been sponsoring the UK based Matrix Fitness Racing Academy women's cycling team since 2012.

 History

 Velocite Bikes was founded in 2008 by the present CEO Victor Major.
 Prior to starting the brand, Major ran and managed Cycle Taiwan for 2 years.
 Cycle Taiwan was a cycling community website for English speakers. focussed on providing riding and equipment information for English speaking riders during the time in Taiwan before cycling for sport, or recreation were popular.
 At that time it was the only active English language cycling website in Taiwan.
 Seeing the opportunity for racing bicycle production, he launched Velocite Bikes with four original carbon fiber bicycle frame models; "Velocite Helios", "Velocite Magnus", "Velocite Isoflow" and "Velocite Flux", and a line of carbon fiber wheels, "Velocite Noir".

 In 2015 Velocite released the world's first composite rims made using filament winding and launched a new OEM brand, Venn.
 The Venn Rev 35 wheels series (TCC - rim brake specific tubeless clincher, TCD - disc brake specific tubeless clincher and TUC - rim brake specific tubular) made with the rims manufactured by filament winding technology received a 2015 Taipei Cycle d&i Award, 2015 Eurobike Award and the inaugural 2017 Velofollies Flanders Bike Valley Innovation Award.

 In 2016 Velocite BVBA was set up in Belgium at the newly opened Flanders Bike Valley facility.
 Velocite BVBA serves as a distribution and R&D center for Venn and Velocite products for European and pan European markets.